 Emotions have a strong effect on your energy levels.
 If you are feeling sad or embarrassed, you will have less energy.
 If you are feeling proud or confident, you will have more energy.

 By taking responsibility for your emotions, you will become less dependent on external validation or circumstances to influence energy levels.
-When you are responsible for your own emotions, your energy levels will always be high.

 15. Be Present